YasiOnFire/eb2st/README.md

 ## Note

 * No credentials are stored.
 They are used to log in to your sports-tracker account to perform the import
-* Some of the converted workouts just do not work in sports-stacker (it's a small percentage thought)
+* Some of the converted workouts just do not work in sports-tacker (it's a small percentage thought)
 * You can build executables for other OS'es (or just run form the source)